profsmith89/ctps/_sources/chap06.md

 im.save('images/out.png')
 ```

-This script begins by creating a new `Image` object that contains a 2D array of size 100x100, as specified by the second parameter to the `Image.new` call.[^fn7] This 2D array is the canvas on which we'll paint our image.
+This script begins by creating a new `Image` object that contains a 2D array of size 100x100, as specified by the second parameter to the `Image.new` call.[^fn8] This 2D array is the canvas on which we'll paint our image.
 However, unlike a picture we create with a paint brush, the picture we will build is more like one from a paint-by-number kit, where each element in this 2D array is of a fixed size and painted with a single color.
 Every picture we take with a digital camera is created in this way, and each element in the 2D array that comprises a digital picture is called a *pixel*, which is short for picture element.

 Pixels come in different ranges of colors.
-Our script asked the `Image` library for pixels that can be colored with one of 256 different shades of gray, where `0` represents pure black and `255` pure white.
+Our script asked the `Image` module for pixels that can be colored with one of 256 different shades of gray, where `0` represents pure black and `255` pure white.
 This is what the first parameter, called the *mode*, to the `Image.new` call specifies when passed with the string value `'L'`.
 In an exercise, you will change this mode to `'RGB'` so that you can build pictures with a rainbow of colors.
 In RGB mode, the number `0` still represents pure black, but we now have more than 16.7 million colors between the color black and the color white (16,777,216 colors in total to be exact).
 As a last example, we might have specified the mode  `'1'`, which encodes pure black as the number `0` and pure white as the number `1`.
-In this mode, you have only two colors in your pallet.[^fn8]
+In this mode, you have only two colors in your palette.[^fn9]

 ## Bits